Cluster Excellence Programme

-In 2014 a first call for proposals in the framework of the Cluster Excellence Programme was started, followed by a second call for proposals in 2015.
-This action targeted assistance under the COSME programme for cluster organisations, business networks and their managers to provide high quality services to SMEs in different areas.
+In 2014 a first call for proposals in the framework of the Cluster Excellence Programme was implemented, followed by the second call in 2015 and a third in 2018.
+These targeted assistance under the COSME programme for cluster organisations, business networks and their managers to provide high quality services to SMEs in different areas.

-While the first call for proposals looked more into how to:
+While the first call for proposals focused on how clusters could:

-- improve their management practices as well as their market/competitive advantages or value-chain analytical capacities
+- improving their management practices as well as their market/competitive advantages and value-chain analytical capacities, and

-- provide top quality services to their SMEs, especially on integrating creativity into their business, facilitating SMEs internationalisation, better exploiting and diffusing Key Enabling Technologies (KETs), assisting SMEs on IPRs protection and further addressing resource-efficiency issues within their cluster
+- providing high quality services to their SMEs, especially through integrating creativity into their business, facilitating SMEs internationalisation, exploiting and diffusing Key Enabling Technologies (KETs), assisting SMEs with IPR protection and further addressing resource-efficiency issues within their cluster.

 - gaining further insights into cluster members’ positioning in value-chains (e.g. through value-chain analyses),

-- taking stock of emerging industrial trends and dynamics (e.g. cross-sectoral dynamics and emerging industries)7,
+- taking stock of emerging industrial trends and dynamics (e.g. cross-sectoral dynamics and emerging industries),

 - developing a shared vision of their members with regard to collaboration with other clusters in Europe and in global markets,

-- consistently liaising with public authorities regarding the business support environment and coherence with regional policy, including in the framework of smart specialisation strategies8, and
+- liaising consistently with public authorities regarding the business support environment and coherence with regional policy, including in the framework of smart specialisation strategies, and

-- shaping-up strategic plans and roadmaps for sustained cluster development.
+- shaping strategic plans and roadmaps for sustained cluster development.